6. Implementing Hardware Component#

 6.2.3.
 Invoking HLS on Instances#

-Figure 6.2 Architecture Implementation export#
+Figure 6.2 Architecture Implementation export configuration#

 6.2.4.
 Limitations and Guidelines of High-Level Synthesizers#

-Can use data structures (
+Supports data structures (

-For extensive HLS coding guidelines :
+For comprehensive HLS coding guidelines and best practices:

 [1/1] ERROR: The data buffer argument of a DeviceRead contains a cast of an array/pointer expression.